Philippe Auguste station

-Philippe Auguste ([filip oɡyst]) is a station on Paris Métro Line 2, on the border of the 11th and 20th arrondissements.
+Philippe Auguste ([filip oɡyst]) is a station on Line 2 of the Paris Métro, on the border of the 11th and 20th arrondissements.

 Location

 The station is located at the end of Boulevard de Charonne at its junction with Boulevard de Ménilmontant, at the end of Avenue Philippe-Auguste.
 Oriented along a north-west/south-east axis, it is located between Père Lachaise and Alexandre Dumas stations.

 History

 The station was opened on 31 January 1903 as part of the extension of line 2 (known at the time as "2 Nord") from Anvers to Bagnolet (now called Alexandre Dumas).
 The station is named after the Avenue Philippe Auguste, after King Philip II of France, making it the only station in Paris named for French royalty.
 It was the location of the Barrière des Rats, a gate built for the collection of taxation as part of the Wall of the Farmers-General; the gate was built between 1784 and 1788 and demolished in 1840.

 As part of the RATP Metro Renewal program, the station corridors and platform lighting were renovated on 27 June 2003.

 In 2018, the platforms were in turn completely modernized as part of the Un métro + beau operation.

 In 2019, 1,763,562 travelers entered this station which placed it at the 262nd position of the metro stations for its traffic out of 302.